fapgauntlet/fg/README.txt

 image and wish to return to it.
 Pressing leftarrow will take you back an image.
 If there are no more images in the history stack, leftarrow will do nothing.
-Pressing rightarrow will take you forward an image.
-If there are no remaining images in the history stack, rightarrow will pick a random image.
 Image history is not persistent; it's not saved anywhere.